SearchDictionaryMobileLogin Register FREE

 Diltiazem (Cardizem)

-Description: A benzothiazepine derivative with vasodilating action due to its antagonism of the actions of the calcium ion in membrane functions.
-It is also teratogenic.
+A benzothiazepine derivative with vasodilating action due to its antagonism of the actions of CALCIUM ion on membrane functions.

 Also Known As: